bosemann/bosemann/README.md

 - 👋 Hi, I’m bosemann
 - 👀 I’m interested in all aspects of Software development
-- 🌱 I’m currently learning Java and Python at the Jetbrains Academy
+- 🌱 I’m currently learning Python at HyperionDev Bootcamp
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m currently looking for entry level software engineer positions
 - 📫 How to reach me....adamobinkwo@btinternet.com

 <!---